jose-few/healthcare-app/README.md

 Create a copy of the included `.env.example` file, called `.env`: `cp .env.example .env`

-The database settings in `.env` will already be configured, but please ensure the `DB_USERNAME` and `DB_PASSWORD` are set as required access.
+The database settings in `.env` will already be configured, but please ensure the `DB_USERNAME` and `DB_PASSWORD` are set as required for access.

 Run `php artisan key:generate`